Deloitte’s recent “Tracking the Trends for 2019” report argued that the mining sector will need to “re-imagine work, workers, and the…

 Distance from the coal face can thus help the team members work more strategically.
 An environment that facilitates Deeper Thinking will lead to faster completion of routine tasks (i.e. recon) and free up ample time for detailed analytics that could potentially boost the operation’s results long-term.

-3. Access a Wider Talent Pool
+3. Access a Wider Mining Technology Talent Pool

-Well trained analysts, dispatchers and system administrators can have a huge and positive impact on a mine's productivity.
+Well-trained business intelligence analysts, dispatchers and system administrators can have a huge and positive impact on a mine’s productivity.

 But why do these people need to be onsite?
 Relocating their offices to areas where there is access to a larger pool of talent can make perfect sense.

-4. Ability to Support Multiple Sites
+4. Support Mining Technology at Multiple Mine Sites

-Whilst clearly some roles are very site specific, others aren't.
+Whilst clearly some roles are very site-specific, others aren’t.
 A great example of this is mobile Asset Health condition management.
 A number of mining houses are already piping critical Health data into centralised databases which is analysed by a regional (or global) team.
 This also allows them to benchmark and identify issues impacting common assets across all sites versus just one.
 Recommendations are sent to site with frequent collaborative sessions to discuss and gain feedback.
-For any operation looking at what can be relocated offsite, asset health reliability is an obvious first step, as it is in some respects, already decoupled from the "immediate" mining situation.
+For any operation looking at what can be relocated offsite, asset health reliability is an obvious first step, as it is in some respects, already decoupled from the “immediate” mining situation.

-5. Easier to Support and Service Hardware
+5. Easier to Support and Service Mining Technology Hardware

 An easy one: it is much quicker and easier to maintain and support infrastructure and hardware in a city centre, than transporting both parts and people to a remote site and possibly across borders.